|

 Using your “wasted time” wisely is an effective way to learn English naturally through practice.

-Imagine you have plenty of time as your flight is delayed or while you are at the gate waiting for the plane to board.
+Imagine you have plenty of time, whether your flight is delayed or you're waiting at the gate for the plane to board.

 Most of the lounges provide a quiet and relaxing environment where you can read the latest newspapers, magazines, and books.